koykov/vector/readme.md

 Provide Vector API for vector parsers.

 The main idea: popular data interchange formats (such as JSON, XML, ...) stores data as a tree.
 Parsers of that formats reproduces that tree in a memory somehow or other.
-Moreover, each of them makes a copy of source data, it's often is redundant.
-This makes a lot of pointers in the heap and GC does a lot of work during marking.
+This makes a lot of pointers in the heap and GC does a lot of work during marking.Moreover, each of them makes a copy of source data, it's often is redundant.

 This parser uses different way: it stores all parsed nodes (key-value pairs) in a special array (vector).
 Instead of pointers to child nodes, each node stores adjacency list of indices of childs.
-In fact, to reduce pointers node stores not and array of indices, but offset/length of child indices in special struct calls `Index` (see below).
+In fact (to reduce pointers) node stores not an array of indices, but offset/length of child indices in special struct calls `Index` (see picture #2 below).

 Thus, the main purpose of the whole project is minimising of pointers and thereby cut the costs of GC work.
-An additional purpose if memory economy.
+An additional purpose is a memory economy.

-Let's check difference of that approaches on example:
+Let's check difference of that approaches on example.
 Source document:
 ```json
 {
   "a":{"c":"foobar","d":3.1415},